talktobrent/holbertonschool-low_level_programming/0x00-hello_world/README.md

 <li>Have at least one picture, at the top of the blog post</li>
 <li>Publish your blog post on Medium or LinkedIn</li>
 <li>Share your blog post at least on Twitter and LinkedIn</li>
-<li>Please, remember that these blogs must be written in English to further your technical ability in a variety of settings</li>
 </ul>
-<p>When done, please add all urls below (blog post, tweet, etc.)</p>
   <h3>
     8. Intel
   </h3>